Leading to Leadership

 - Reward Power — Compliance achieved based on the ability to distribute rewards that others view as valuable.
 Able to give special benefits or rewards to people.
 You might find it advantageous to trade favors with him or her.

 - Legitimate Power — The power a person receives as a result of his or her position in the formal hierarchy of an organization.
 The person has the right, considering his or her position and your job responsibilities, to expect you to comply with legitimate requests.

 - Expert Power — Influence based on special skills or knowledge.
 This person earns respect by experience and knowledge.
 Expert power is the most strongly and consistently related to effective employee performance.

 - Referent Power — Influence based on possession by an individual or desirable resources or personal traits.
 This is often thought of as charisma, charm, or admiration.
 You like the person and enjoy doing things for him or her.

-Knowing this points of power allow you to determine what you and others have available in order to achieve full negotiation skills.
+The points of power allow you to determine the influence you and others have available in order to achieve full negotiation skills.

 French, J., Raven, B.H.
 (1959).
 The bases of social power.
 In D. Cartwright (Ed.), Studies of Social Power, (pp. 150–167).
 Ann Arbor, MI: Institute for Social Research.